 THE Cranberry Sauce

-My favorite cranberry sauce is the recipe on the bag (courtesy of Ocean Spray):
+My favorite cranberry sauce is the recipe on the bag (courtesy of Ocean Spray):1 cup sugar

 1 cup water